UnnecessaryHub/preact.template/README.md

-## preact.template
+## template.preact

-This project was generated from preact.template
+This project was generated from template.preact